Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR for Unbounded Random Variables

-Observe that in all the examples above, the loss function $l$ satisfies at least one of the \cref{l-strictly-increasing,F-strictly-increasing} of \Cref{proposition:ubsr-unique-root} and the proposition applies to each of these examples.
-Furthermore, Examples $2$ to $5$ have convex loss functions, and by \Cref{proposition:sr-convex_risk_measure} we conclude that the corresponding UBSR measures are convex.
+Observe that the loss function underlying VaR satisfies the assumption A$2$ of \Cref{proposition:ubsr-as-a-root} and the assumption A$2$' of \Cref{proposition:ubsr-unique-root}, and therefore both propositions apply to VaR.
+Furthermore, by \Cref{proposition:sr-convex_risk_measure} we conclude that VaR is a monetary risk measure.
+Similarly, the loss functions underlying entropic risk, expectile, and polynomial risk measures satisfy assumption A$1$ of \Cref{proposition:ubsr-as-a-root} and the assumption A$1$' of \Cref{proposition:ubsr-unique-root}, and therefore both propositions apply to each of these instances of UBSR.
+In addition, the last three risk measures mentioned above have convex loss functions, and by \Cref{proposition:sr-convex_risk_measure} we conclude that the corresponding UBSR measures are convex.